Orlando-pt/github-repos/README.md

 ## Chosen technologies

-I choose to use [Spring Webflux](https://www.baeldung.com/spring-webflux) and kotlin to implement this challenge.
+I choose to use [Spring Webflux](https://www.baeldung.com/spring-webflux), which provides reactive programming support for web applications, and kotlin to implement this challenge.
 I created the Dockerfile to build the docker image, sending it to the AWS ECR to be used by the ECS.
 The [Jenkinsfile](./Jenkinsfile) contains the description of the pipeline used to build, test and deploy